 As summarized in Table II-2, most source categories continue to meet the necessary RACT requirements (indicated with a "Y" in the "Meets RACT" column).
-The source categories marked "Pend.," four CTGs and two ACTs, indicate that these source categories are currently being reevaluated, and New Jersey may adopt more stringent limits or measures to further reduce VOC or NOx.
+The source categories marked "Pend.," four CTGs and two ACTs, indicate that these source categories are currently being reevaluated, and New Jersey may propose and adopt, subject to public notice and comment, more stringent limits or measures to further reduce VOC or NOx.